Sharing Results

 In the main QGIS menu, select

-and thenNew Print Layout
+Projectand thenNew Print Layout.

 You can title the new print layout anything you want.
 We called ours

-Vote Results in Poland
+Vote Results in Poland.
+SelectOK.

 This will open the print layout.
 You can picture this as a 8 x 11” piece of paper.
 We are going to draw all the map elements we want onto this layout.
 Start by selecting the

-button, which is a few icons down on the vertical icon menu to the left of the print layout canvas.
-After you have engaged theAdd Map
+Add Mapbutton, which is a few icons down on the vertical icon menu to the left of the print layout canvas.
+After you have engaged theAdd Mapbutton, hold and drag your cursor to draw the map onto the entirety of the print layout canvas.

 If the map is a little off-center, select the